conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

   - `spec.resources[].connectCluster` is **only mandatory** when `type` is `CONNECTOR`
   - `spec.resources[].connectCluster` is a valid Connect Cluster linked to the Kafka Cluster `spec.cluster`
 - `spec.resources[].patternType` can be `PREFIXED` or `LITERAL`
-- `spec.resources[].name` must not overlap with any other `ApplicationInstance` on the same cluster
-    -   ie: If there is already an owner for `click.` this is forbidden:
+- `spec.resources[].name` must not overlap with any other `ApplicationInstance` on the same cluster.
+I.e.: if there's already an owner for `click.` this is forbidden:
         -   `click.orders.`: Resource is a child-resource of `click`
         -   `cli`: Resource is a parent-resource of `click`
 - `spec.resources[].ownershipMode` is **optional**, default `ALL`.
 Can be `ALL` or `LIMITED`